Search

 d3sign/Getty Images

-The 401(k) is nearly synonymous with retirement savings in the U.S., although it's certainly not the only workplace plan that offers powerful tax advantages.
+The 401(k) is nearly synonymous with retirement savings in the U.S., although it's certainly not the only workplace plan that offers tax advantages.
 Millions of workers invest through other retirement accounts, including the widely used 403(b).

 A brief overview of 401(k) & 403(b) plans